Deepwalker/pundler/README.md

 Pundler
 =======

-Python bundler-alike alternative to virtualenv.
+Python bundler alike alternative to virtualenv for development.
 Best play with pyenv.
+For deployment use virtualenv or something special.

 For now works only with PyPI packages.
-Git, svn and so on support planned to support a bit later.
+Git, svn and others support planned.

-Now this is expirement, but very cool one.

 Prerequisites
 -------------